Northern Ireland Constitution Act 1973: Attempts to prevent discrimination

 Part III of the act dealt with discrimination "on the ground of religious belief or political opinion."
 Any existing Act of the Parliament of Northern Ireland, any Measure to be passed by the new Assembly, and any secondary legislation was declared to be void if it discriminated against an individual or "class of persons" on the basis of their religious or political beliefs.
 It was also said to be unlawful for the Executive or a government body to "discriminate, or aid, induce or incite another to discriminate" against someone on the same grounds.
 Discrimination was defined as "treat[ing a] person or [a] class [of persons] less favourably in any circumstances than other persons are treated in those circumstances by the law for the time being in force in Northern Ireland."

 The Standing Advisory Commission on Human Rights (SACHR) was also created.

-Abolition of the Parliament, etc
+Replacement of the Parliament

 The Parliament of Northern Ireland, which had been indefinitely suspended on 30 March 1972 by the Northern Ireland (Temporary Provisions) Act 1972, was now permanently abolished.
 Its staff were transferred to work for the new assembly.
+The new assembly was meant to be a power-sharing institution.

 The office of Governor of Northern Ireland was also abolished.
 Unlike the position with the parliament, his duties were not transferred to a new role but were mainly absorbed by the Secretary of State for Northern Ireland.
-Responsibility for appointing (or removing) the Director of Public Prosecutions for Northern Ireland was given to the Attorney General for Northern Ireland (which office was now attached to that of the Attorney General for England and Wales).
+Responsibility for appointing (or removing) the Director of Public Prosecutions for Northern Ireland was given to the Attorney General for Northern Ireland (which became attached to that of the Attorney General for England and Wales).

+The new Assembly was able to pass "measures", which had the "same force and effect" as acts of the Westminster Parliament.